komentify/meteor-comments-ui/README.md

 # Meteor Comments UI

 This package lets you add a comment box in a matter of seconds.
+Commments UI provides the base for [komentify](http://www.komentify.io) which is a service that allows to add comment components to any app without the need for a custom backend.

 * Based on the Meteor accounts system
 * Simple [Javascript API](https://github.com/ARKHAM-Enterprises/meteor-comments-ui/blob/master/GUIDE.md#javascript-api) to manipulate and retrieve comment data